gettek/terraform-azurerm-policy-as-code/modules/set_assignment/README.md

 Assignments can be scoped from overarching management groups right down to individual resources

-> 💡 To automate Role Assignment and Remediation you must explicitly parse a list of required `role_definition_ids` to this module as seen below.
-You may choose to assign roles at a different scope to that of the policy assignment (default) using `role_assignment_scope`.
+> 💡 A role assignment and remediation task will be automatically created if any member definitions contain a list of `roleDefinitionIds`.
+This can be omitted with `skip_role_assignment = true`, or to assign roles at a different scope to that of the policy assignment use: `role_assignment_scope`.
+To successfully create Role-assignments (or group memberships) the deployment account may require the [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role at the `assignment_scope` or preferably the `definition_scope` to simplify workflows.

 ## Examples